dbolingpub/FCND-3D-Motion-Planning/project_writeup.md

 #### 1. Set your global home position

-I created a method (self.get_latlon_fromfile) that parsed the first line of 'colliders.csv' to obtain the latitude and longitude of the current start position in the geodetic frame.
+I created a method called get_latlon_fromfile that parses the first line of 'colliders.csv' to obtain the latitude and longitude of the current start position in the geodetic frame.
 I extracted the values, then cast them to type float.

 ```
 lat0, lon0 = get_latlon_fromfile('colliders.csv')